DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ---
 **Overview.**  Time to start programming!
 We work our way through some simple programs using Python's core language.
 We don't cover enough ground to do serious data work, but it lays a solid foundation to build on.
 Part 1 of 2.

-**Python tools.**  Syntax, Spyder, numbers, calculations, strings, lists, functions, objects, methods, tab completion, object inspector.
+**Python tools.**  Syntax, Spyder, numbers, calculations, strings, lists, built-in functions, objects, methods, tab completion, object inspector.

 **Buzzwords.** Isn't that enough?

-**Trigger warning.**  Technical content, cannot be mastered without effort.
+**Trigger warning.**  Technical content, cannot be mastered without time and effort.

 **Code.**  [Link](https://raw.githubusercontent.com/DaveBackus/Data_Bootcamp/master/Code/Python/bootcamp_fundamentals_1.py).